joaquinmeza/omarchy-tekk-o-ween-theme/README.md

 - Hyprlock

 ## Installation
-Copy the theme files to your respective configuration directories and reload your applications.

-Welcome to the digital Halloween - where technology meets the supernatural!
+using the Omarchy Menu, you can go to install > style > theme, and copy/paste the repo.
+Or, from terminal `omarchy-theme-install https://github.com/joaquinmeza/omarchy-tekk-o-ween-theme

+[screenshots/desktop.jpg]
+[screenshots/image2.jpg]